Terry Whalin, Book Acquisitions Editor, former Literary Agent, and author of over 60 books shows you how to write...

 As an agent, I’ve read Terry’s nonfiction proposals and have always been impressed.
 He knows how to put together a winning presentation to capture a potential editor’s attention and get a decision.
 In Book Proposals That Sell, Terry combines his compassion for writers with his considerable publishing experience to create a must-have book for anyone preparing a nonfiction proposal.

--- Claudia Cross, Literary Agent, Sterling Lord Literistic, New York City
+-- Claudia Cross, Literary Agent, Folio Literary Management, New York City

 Selling a book may be one of the most intimidating challenges you will ever face.
 However, an intimate knowledge of the process helps make it easier.
 Terry Whalin offers his broad knowledge of this business—from both sides of the editor’s desk—make him the perfect resource for helping you develop a proposal that sells.

--- Sally E. Stuart, author, Christian Writer’s Market Guide
+-- Sally E. Stuart, author, the founder of the Christian Writer’s Market Guide

 A well-written book proposal gains attention, piques interest, and provides the information an editor--and later the publicity department--needs to convince not only his editorial staff but the whole publishing team.
 Terry Whalin provides the know-how to add sales appeal to any book proposal.